wbigert/portfolio/InteractiveTable/README.md

 A backend was built in C# using ASP.NET database first scaffolding of a MariaDB table.
 The table schema was provided by TellusTalk AB.
 The scaffolding prepared simple entry points for POST/PUT/DELETE HTTP-requests.

 ### Distribution
-I also dockerized the project using Docker Compose, defining services, networks and volumes in a YAML file.
-The resulting image was deployed to a Kubernetes cluster hosted by TellusTalk AB.
+I dockerized the project using Docker Compose, defining services, networks and volumes in a YAML file.
+I deployed the resulting image to a Kubernetes cluster hosted by TellusTalk AB.

 ## NDA (non disclosure agreement)
 This project was built by me during work hours at TellusTalk AB, and as such I cannot disclose the source code.